victor-axelsson/aladin/readme.md

 # Game Strategies

-In this section, we propose strategies for interacting with the Genie.
+You will find the strategies in the "strategies" folder

+You can retaliate with counter arguments in the "counter aguments" folder.

-## Strategy #1
+## General approach

 1. Make the Genie like you before using all 3 wishes.
 Free him—and potentially gain a lifelong friend who grants informal wishes.
-2. Alternatively, wish that the Genie will like you after you free him.
+2. Alternatively, do something and hope that the Genie will like you after you free him.

-## Strategy X

-*Open for suggestions.*

----

-# Wish Suggestions

-1. Wish that all people are incapable of committing violence (both physical and non-physical).
-2. Wish that all people value forgiveness over retaliation.
-3. Free the Genie once he likes you enough to willingly help you throughout your life.

----

-## Arguments Against

-### Counter Argument 1 – Against Wish #1 (No Violence)

-1. If people are incapable of violence, there may be no defense against abuse.
-2. It goes against our evolved nature.
-Training in controlled violence (e.g. boxing

 # Frowned upon